Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Additional Experimental Results

 The main paper (\Cref{fig:interference-tpot}) demonstrates the interference gap between full prefill and append-prefill with a single concurrent prefill operation.
 Here we extend this analysis to examine robustness under higher concurrency and longer context lengths.

 \Cref{fig:interference-4prefills} increases concurrency to 4 simultaneous prefill operations.
-The interference gap persists: full prefill causes $\sim$57\% TPOT degradation at batch size 200, while append prefill remains within $\sim$21\% of baseline.
+The interference gap persists: full prefill causes $\sim$57\% TPOT degradation at batch size 200, while append-prefill remains within $\sim$21\% of baseline.
 This confirms that the fundamental difference in interference characteristics is not an artifact of low concurrency.